Certora/TheDogShowWorkshop/README.md

     - Submit the updated `.spec` file
     - Provide a brief explanation of the rule and what correctness property it captures as a comment to your spec
     - Include a two run links to the Certora Prover showing that the rule passes on `BestDogVoting.sol` and is violated on `BestDogVotingBug2.sol` in the comments of your explanation.

+### ✍️ Exercise 4: Spec Completeness Check
+- **Goal**: Additional specifications review:
+  - Check the code and the spec
+  - Is our spec complete?
+  - Which other security properties can you think of?

+- **📦 Deliverable**
+    - Submit an additional `extra.spec` file with additional properties that have not been part of our spec but are still important specifications and security properties for the DogVoting contract.
+    - Provide a brief explanation of each new rule as a comment and what high-level correctness property it captures.
+    - Include a run link to the Certora Prover showing that the rule passes on `BestDogVoting.sol` in the comments of your explanation.

 ---